 - George Mason University established a resilience badge, which demonstrates a student’s ability to positively deal with stress, change, uncertainty and adversity.

 - California Community Colleges (CCC) now offer “21st Century Skills badges” throughout their campuses, covering skills such as collaboration, digital fluency, entrepreneurial mindset and social/diversity awareness.

 These are just a few examples of how forward-thinking institutions have adopted the microcredential method to help provide additional development opportunities for the modern student.

 Filling the soft skills gap

 Higher ed continues to evolve to meet the needs of students and the workforce.
-With the increasing desire for job candidates with stronger soft skills, micro-credentials and digital badges stand to benefit graduates and employers alike.
-Because of this, we anticipate more schools to join the soft skills movement by incorporating micro-credentials into their program portfolios.
+With the increasing desire for job candidates with stronger soft skills, microcredentials and digital badges stand to benefit graduates and employers alike.
+We anticipate more schools will join the soft skills movement by incorporating micro-credentials into their program portfolios.

 The increasing implementation of microcredentials is just one of many trends emerging in higher education.
 Learn more about what else is on the horizon in our article, “Reimagining Higher Ed for the 21st Century.”